Skip to content

 The automatically installed driver might not be the latest available from NVIDIA.
 If you require newer drivers—for example, to support newer GPU models or software features—you should proceed with the Manual Installation instructions.

-Manual Installation
+Manual Installation (For advanced Users)

 The manual installation method allows you to install specific (often newer) NVIDIA drivers, especially if you need features not yet packaged in the default AnduinOS/Ubuntu repositories.